daiplusplus/AspNetDependencyInjection/README.md

 This particular repo (at https://github.com/Jehoel/Unity.WebForms) is a git fork of S. Kyle Korndoerfer's original project at https://bitbucket.org/KyleK/unity.webforms with a main objective of supporting ASP.NET WebForms 4.7.2's `WebObjectActivator` which means that `Page`, `UserControl` and other types can use true constructor dependency injection.

 This repo's objectives are:
-* Update to .NET Framework 4.7.2
+* Update to .NET Framework 4.7.2 (done)
-* Update existing dependencies, including Unity 5
+* Update existing dependencies, including Unity 5 (done)
-* Add in support for WebObjectActivator, as per Microsoft's example at https://github.com/aspnet/AspNetWebFormsDependencyInjection
+* Add in support for WebObjectActivator, as per Microsoft's example at https://github.com/aspnet/AspNetWebFormsDependencyInjection (done)
-* Update the sample project
+* Update the sample project (done)
-* Publish to NuGet (under a different name)
+* Publish to NuGet (under a different name) (TODO)

 ## Current Version
 * 1.4 (right before .NET 4.7.2 support)